paxdotdev/pax/README.md

 ```

 In both cases above, the snippet of PAXEL is `self.activeColor.adjustBrightness(50%)`.
 The Pax compiler transpiles all expressions
-in a program to machine code, collecting them in a vtable that gets called at runtime.
+in a program to machine code, collecting them in a central vtable that gets called / evaluated at runtime.

-Because Pax Expressions are side-effect free and pure functions, the Pax runtime can make aggressive optimizations, namely caching values
+Because Pax Expressions are pure, side-effect free functions, the Pax runtime can make aggressive optimizations: caching values
 and only recomputing when one of the stated inputs changes.
-In this way, Pax expressions are rather alike formulas in a spreadsheet.
+Expressions are also readily parallelizable.

-Pax is very similar to an existing language, Google's CEL.
+PAXEL is very similar to an existing language, Google's CEL.
 PAXEL shares the following characteristics with CEL[4]:

 ```
     memory-safe: programs cannot access unrelated memory, such as out-of-bounds array indexes or use-after-free pointer dereferences;